An interview with Family Program Director, Ivona Bhadha and Women’s Program Director, Mindy Appel

 “The family has the greatest leverage with the person affected by addiction,” she says.
 “When they team up with professionals, then they really can help the person decide to change.”

-Through family therapy, the professionals at The Florida House Experience help families rebuild connections that have been strained by addiction.
+Through family therapy, the professionals at FHE Health help families rebuild connections that have been strained by addiction.
 The person seeking treatment can become motivated when they realize that despite their actions, their family still loves them and believes in their ability to live a sober life.
 Family members know what their loved one is like when they’re thriving, and can help the person in recovery connect with the best version of themselves.

 2. Educate yourself.